kaiohenricunha/spring-boot-react-app/README.md

 ./gradlew test
 ```

-This command will execute all tests in the backend module, including unit tests and integration tests.
+This command will execute all tests in the microservice1 module, including unit tests and integration tests.

 ### Viewing test results

 After running the tests, you can view a detailed report of the test results.
 The test results are automatically generated and stored in the following location:

-`backend/build/reports/tests/test/index.html`.
+`microservice1/build/reports/tests/test/index.html`.

 ## Usage